Expert Disability Housing Advisory Panel

 Nigel Webb

-As a person living with physical disability, he has lived in institutional settings, group homes, community housing, the private rental market, public housing and is now a proud homeowner.
+As a person living with physical disability, Nigel has lived in institutional settings, group homes, community housing, the private rental market, public housing, and is now a proud homeowner.

-From 2010-2020, Nigel was elected annually as Chair of the Board of Directors of QDN and in 2015 was involved with developing the 4 key housing principles for inclusive communities of rights, choice, inclusion and control.
+From 2010-2020, Nigel was elected annually as Chair of the Board of Directors of Queenslanders with Disability Network (QDN) and in 2015 was involved with developing the housing principles for inclusive communities of rights, choice, inclusion and control.

 Nigel was an inaugural member of the Queensland Disability Advisory Council (QDAC) providing advice to the Queensland Government on its disability action plans and portfolio areas for 5 years and was reappointed to QDAC in 2022.